How much paper do you think you use in a year? 50 pounds? 100 pounds?

 Recycling paper is crucial for a variety of reasons.
 Paper products take up the most space in landfills.
 Not only does recycling paper reduce deforestation by requiring fewer trees to be cut down, but it also takes 40% less energy to produce recycled paper than to produce paper from virgin wood pulp.
 The production of recycled paper also requires 74% less air pollution and 35% less water pollution than that of virgin paper.

-When thinking about waste management, the first step is always reduction.
+When thinking about waste management, reduction is always the first step.
 This means using fewer paper products, writing and printing on both sides of a page and other conservation and reduction efforts.
 Beyond reduction, however, recycling paper helps reduce water and energy consumption as well as greenhouse gas emissions.

 The EPA estimates that recycling one ton of paper saves: